Rhodes-CS-Department/jupyterhub-deployment/README.md

 1. Install `kubectl` by running `gcloud components install kubectl`.
 1. Give your account permissions to perform all admin actions necessary by running `./scripts/cluster_permissions.sh your-google-account`
-1. Follow the instruction [here](https://helm.sh/docs/intro/install/), or on MacOS, run `brew install helm` if you are using homebrew.
+1. Install [Helm](https://helm.sh) following the instruction
+   [here](https://helm.sh/docs/intro/install/), or on MacOS, run `brew install helm` if you are using homebrew.

 # Initial Cluster Setup